 John S. Mathias, County Attorney, was appointed to his position in September 1988.
 Mr. Mathias received his bachelor of arts degree in economics from St. John's University, Collegeville, Minnesota, in 1976; his law degree from the University of Maryland School of Law, Baltimore, Maryland, in 1979; and his master's degree in business administration from the University of Minnesota Graduate School of Management, Minneapolis, Minnesota, in 1985.
-Mr. Mathias was an attorney with the law firm of Murnane, Conlin, White, Brandt & Hoffman in St. Paul, Minnesota, from January 1980 through April
+Mr. Mathias was an attorney with the law firm of Murnane, Conlin, White, Brandt & Hoffman in St. Paul, Minnesota, from January 1980 through April 1983.

-1983.
 From May 1983 until February 1987, Mr. Mathias was an attorney with Tenneco Oil Company in Houston, Texas.
 From February 1987 until September 1988, Mr. Mathias was an assistant attorney general in the Antitrust Division of the Office of the Attorney General of Maryland in Baltimore, Maryland.

-Lori L Depies, CPA, Director, Finance Division, was appointed to her position in August 2011.
-Before becoming director of the Finance Division, Ms. Depies served as the director of the Department of Treasury for five years and for three years as an accounting team leader for the general fund, various enterprise funds, the pension fund, and component units.
-Prior to her employment with Frederick County, Ms. Depies was the controller for Washington Aluminum Company, Baltimore, Maryland, as well as the subsidiary operation in Pennsylvania.
-Her career in this manufacturing operation totaled 10 years.
-In addition, she served as a staff accountant for five years at Home Federal Savings Bank, Hagerstown, Maryland.
-Ms. Depies received her bachelor's degree in accounting from Frostburg State University.
-She is a certified public accountant and a member of the American Institute of Certified Public Accountants, the Government Finance Officers Association, and the Maryland Government Finance Officers Association.
-Ms. Depies also serves as the trustee for both the Employees' Retirement System and the Other Post Employee Benefits (OPEB) Trust Fund for Frederick County.
+Erin M. White, CPA, Acting Director, Finance Division, was appointed to her position in October 2012.
+Before becoming director of the Finance Division, Ms. White served as the director of the Accounting Department for six years and for five years as an accounting team leader for the capital projects fund, various special revenue funds, the pension fund, and payroll department.
+Prior to her employment with Frederick County, Ms. White was a supervisor with the public accounting firm of Linton, Shafer and Company, P.A.
+Frederick, Maryland.
+Her career in public accounting totaled six years.
+In addition, she served as the bookstore manager for 10 years of Mount Saint Mary College, Newburgh, New York.
+Ms. White received a bachelor of science degree in accounting from Mount Saint Mary College, Newburgh, New York.
+She is a certified public accountant and a member of the American Institute of Certified Public Accountants, the Maryland Association of Certified Public Accountants, the Government Finance Officers Association, and the Maryland Government Finance Officers Association.